-45 Million Face Critical Food Shortages in Southern Africa, UN Warns
+45 Million Face Critical Food Shortages in Southern Africa: UN

 Southern Africa’s climate emergency has caused severe food insecurity in the region.